Grenzschutz Ost

 Grenzschutz Ost (lit.
-'Border Guard East') is the collective name for the German military units (Freikorps, volunteer units, Upper Silesian Self-Defence Force, etc.) established in the aftermath of World War I, after the end of the monarchy during the German revolution of 1918–1919 and the ensuing beginning of the Weimar Republic in late 1918–1919.
-They were to assume responsibility for protecting the eastern border and eastern territories of the German Reich, particularly against the newly founded Poland, until the border was finally demarcated.
-The following situations were threatening:
+'Border Guard East') is the collective name for the German military units (Freikorps, Selbstschutz, volunteer units, Upper Silesian Self-Defence Force, etc.) established in the aftermath of World War I, after the end of the monarchy during the German revolution of 1918–1919 and the ensuing beginning of the Weimar Republic in late 1918–1919.

+History

+A Grenzschutz unit at its positions.
+Visible are machine guns: a light MG 08/15 with a drum magazine and a heavy Maxim Model 1908 on a sled mount.